Coaches to Sheffield

 Bacchus Bar

-Hidden in the depths of the Burlington Arcade, Bacchus Bar is a medieval-themed bar and restaurant that leaves you feeling like you’re celebrating victory in battle as much as relaxing with friends or family.
-Enjoy impressive gastro pub food or simply a good glass of wine or ale under the candlelight and flowing banners.
+Tucked away in the historic Burlington Arcade, Bacchus Bar transports you to a medieval-themed haven where you can feel like a victorious warrior celebrating with friends or family.
+Indulge in impressive gastro pub fare or simply unwind with a fine glass of wine or ale, surrounded by candlelight and fluttering banners.

 No booking fees